• Skip to primary navigation

 Instructions

-• Preheat your smoker to 225 degrees F according to manufacturer's directions
+• Preheat smoker to 225 degrees Fahrenheit according to manufacturer's directions

-• Place a cast iron skillet over medium high heat.
+• Place a cast iron skillet on your stovetop over medium high heat.
 Brown the bacon and drain grease off.
-Add diced jalapenos to the bacon and cook 2-3 minutes, until softened.
+Add 4 diced jalapeños and cook 2-3 minutes more, until softened.

-• Stir in the cream cheese into skillet and mix until combined.
+• Stir the cream cheese into skillet and mix until combined.

-• Pour noodles, water, milk and cream into skillet.
-Cook, stirring regularly, until the noodles are just starting to be tender, a little before they are al dente, about 7-8 minutes.
-Do NOT cook the noodles fully through as we will bake them next.
+• Add noodles, water, milk and heavy cream to skillet.
+Cook, stirring regularly, until the noodles are just starting to be tender, a little before they are al dente, about 7 minutes.

-• Turn off the heat and carefully stir in the garlic powder, onion powder, salt, and pepper.
-Next, add the shredded cheeses and mix until combined and completely melted.
-Sprinkle bread crumbs on top of macaroni and cheese then top with thinly sliced jalapenos.
+• Turn off the heat and carefully stir in the garlic powder, onion powder, salt, and ground black pepper.
+Next, add the shredded cheeses and mix until completely melted.
+Sprinkle bread crumbs on top of macaroni and cheese then top with 2 remaining thinly sliced jalapeños.

-• Place the mac and cheese in the smoker and smoke for 30 minutes.
+• Place the cast iron skillet with mac and cheese in the smoker for 30 minutes.
 Serve immediately.

 Tips